misicnenad/simple-clean-architecture-based-microservice-dotnet/README.md

 <i>Created for personal and communities knowledge reference.</i>

 Consists of two microservices with slightly different development philosophies:
-- AccountManager - "dirtier" but simple Clean Architecture; even though it has third-party libraries (MediatR) in the Domain project it does it's job quite well
+- AccountManager - "dirtier" Clean Architecture but much simpler and easier to understand.
+Take this design approach when the microservice should be simple and you don't desire to separate your Domain project from <i>all</i> third-party dependencies.
-- UserManager - "cleaner" Clean Architecture; all unnecessary dependencies are abstracted away, the result of which is more complex code, but a more "independent" Domain project.
+- UserManager - "cleaner" Clean Architecture, but a bit harder to reason about.
+Take this design approact when all (most) third-party dependencies should be abstracted away, the result of which would be an increase in code complexity, albeit with a more "independent" Domain project.

 Identity Service + Authentication + Authorization are on the way.